Best Heavy Duty Tent Stakes

 You’ll need to skip the rocks and hammers when using these.
 Fortunately, the tips are pointy enough that they should slide right in with a little coaxing

-In addition to the aluminum pegs, these stakes also have a pull loop.
+In addition to the aluminium pegs, these stakes also have a pull loop.
 The loops are long, so you can attach them to your tent easily or use them to carry the stakes.
 As a plus, they are also reflective.
 If you’ve ever tripped over a tent peg in the dark, you know why this is a good idea!

 The MSR Groundhog Tent Stakes come in packages of six.
 Am I the only one who gets really annoyed by four-packs of tent pegs?